aiju/uckits/README.md

-This is my ambitious goal to create a multi-platform 'framework' for C microcontroller stuff.
+This is my ambitious project with the goal to create a multi-platform 'framework' for C microcontroller stuff.

 Goals: